telepresenceio/telepresence/docs/reference/proxying.md

 The locally running process wrapped by `telepresence` has access to everything that a normal Kubernetes pod would have access to.
 That means `Service` instances, their corresponding DNS entries, and any cloud resources you can normally access from Kubernetes.

-To see this in action, let's start a `Service` and `Deployment` called `"helloworld"` in Kubernetes in the default namespace `"default"`, and wait until it's up and running.
+To see this in action, let's start a `Service` and `Pod` called `"helloworld"` in Kubernetes in the default namespace `"default"`, and wait until it's up and running.
 The resulting `Service` will have three DNS records you can use:

 1. `helloworld`, from a pod in the `default` namespace.